 The guayabera (embroidered dress shirt) is the classic Mérida shirt, but in buying the wrong one you run the risk of looking like a waiter.
 Drop into this famous shop to avoid getting asked for the bill.

 A good place for guayaberas (embroidered dress shirts) and huipiles (traditional blouses and dresses).
-It has been in business for years, offering fixed prices and custom tailoring.
+It has been in business since 1948, offering fixed prices and custom tailoring.

 Shelves a selection of archaeology and regional history books in English and has good Yucatecan cookbooks, too.
 The bookstore has other branches throughout the city.

-Sells trendy graphic T-shirts and an assortment of Mexican pop-culture souvenirs, including coffee mugs, jewelry, handbags and wrestling masks.
+Sells trendy graphic T-shirts and an assortment of Mexican pop-culture souvenirs, including coffee mugs, jewelry, handbags, caps, and wrestling masks.

 One place to start looking for handicrafts is this government-supported market for local artisans.
 Prices are fixed.